sanskrit/raw_etexts_english/blogs/manasataramgini/2008-04-07_the-experience-of-a-mantra.md

 +++
-title = "The experience of axa0mantra"
+title = "The experience of a mantra"

 +++
 There are certain things which only make sense to the insiders of the